OpenRouter Model Stacks for AI Assistants

 Frontier performance across coding, agents, and professional work.
 Leads on instruction-following and complex reasoning.

-How fallback works
+How auto-routing works

 Credit usage